codyngpriest/alx-higher_level_programming/0x03-python-data_structures/README.md

 5. Can you C me now?
 This is a function that removes all characters c and C from a string.

+6. Lists of lists = Matrix
+This is a function that prints a matrix of integers.